The 18 Most Flippable NC House Districts in 2018

-The next four most flippable districts have a similar profile.
-All four lie in rapidly growing suburban parts of Mecklenburg and Wake counties; all four have been trending more Democratic over recent elections; and all four were won by Roy Cooper in 2016.
+Six of the most flippable districts have a remarkably similar profile.
+All six lie in rapidly growing suburban parts of Mecklenburg and Wake counties; all six have been trending more Democratic over recent elections; and Roy Cooper lost by the slimmest of margins in these (newly-drawn) districts in 2016.
 With strong Democratic candidates, these districts have an excellent chance of changing hands in 2018 and bringing an end to the GOP supermajority in the NCGA.

 These two western NC districts are among the top 10 most flippable districts in the state.
 In NC-H119, Joe Sam Queen (D) beat Mike Clampitt (R) in 2012 and 2014 before losing to him by fewer than 300 votes in 2016; Cooper lost the district by a similar margin.
 The margins for Cooper and recent Dem house candidates (Sue Counts in '14 and '16) have been a bit larger (5-6%) in NC-H93, a gap that is certainly surmountable with a solid wave for Democrats in 2018.

 12. NC-H19 - New Hanover County (Wilmington), D-6

 13. NC-H20 - New Hanover County (Wilmington), D-6